openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 **Error Message**

-The authentication, enrollment, update operation is canceled.
+The authentication, enrollment, or update operation is canceled.

 **Possible Causes**